 Book proposal goes live!
+(Er, wait a minute!)

 Summer was as busy as ever.
 Family visited from afar, teenagers grew tall, and music was played.
 No great photos of the creek to share, sadly.
 I barely had time to fish or kayak.
 But in terms of the Potomac Creek: Portraits of Life on a Southern Farm manuscript, tangible forward progress was made.